bouwe77/bouwe77.github.io/content/blog/render-props-part-3/render-props-part-3.md

 Although I am very satisfied with this solution and even more what I learned from it, there are still some improvements to make, so stay tuned for yet another (and hopefully last) blog post about the render props pattern.

-[render props]: /categories/render-props
+[render props]: categories/render-props
-[part 1]: /day-4-render-props
+[part 1]: day-4-render-props
-[part 2]: /render-props-part-ii-using-the-toggle-component
+[part 2]: render-props-part-ii-using-the-toggle-component
 [class components]: https://reactjs.org/docs/state-and-lifecycle.html
 [lift up]: https://reactjs.org/docs/lifting-state-up.html
 [proptypes]: https://reactjs.org/docs/typechecking-with-proptypes.html